Original post and video March 2019 more video including underwater shark swim chase later in this article

 Home of the world’s 1st underwater observatory, opened in 1954 ! and 1st island cinema

 England’s Queen Elizabeth the 2nd visited in 1970 as part of her retracing of Captain Cooks voyage

-George Lawson the islands 1st colonial caretaker and conservation advocate died on the island in 1907 aged 68.
-A plaque and interp sign pictured below are at Yorkeys Knob esplanade park on the mainland.
+George Lawson the islands 1st colonial caretaker and ahead of his time conservation advocate, died on the island in 1907 aged 68.
+A plaque and interp sign honoring his legacy are at Yorkeys Knob esplanade park on the mainland. see below

 Have you been to Green Island or intend to go? write your comment below, or chat us.
 If you are in Cairns, and the weather is good, get on out there then tell us what you think.
-Thanks to like and share our articles.
+Thanks to like and share our articles and share them round.